techidaily/site-bypass-frp/source/_posts/easy-guide-to-zte-nubia-z60-ultra-frp-bypass-with-best-methods-by-drfone-android.md

 The ****ZTE Nubia Z60 Ultra FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the ZTE Nubia Z60 Ultra device after it has been reset.
 By requesting the Google account credentials tied to the ZTE Nubia Z60 Ultra device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the ZTE Nubia Z60 Ultra device.
 In essence, the ZTE Nubia Z60 Ultra FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the ZTE Nubia Z60 Ultra device, providing additional protection.
-Each [ZTE device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [ZTE device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the ZTE Nubia Z60 Ultra device.
 It activates when you perform a factory reset on your ZTE smartphone without signing out of the associated Google account.

 ### Usage of ZTE Nubia Z60 Ultra FRP Code